monarch-initiative/monarch-documentation/README.md

 # Monarch Documentation

-documentation for all Monarch applications, packages, services and related projects.
+Documentation for all Monarch applications, packages, services and related projects.

 [See the docs here](https://monarch-initiative.github.io/monarch-documentation)